jtymoszczuk/neutrino-guide/README.md

 open file with: `sudo nano bos-telegram.service`

-copy the following content into it, change VERBINDUNGSCODE with your own code:
+copy the following content into it, adding in your connection code and your user:
 ```ini
 # /etc/systemd/system/bos-telegram.service